-A reading list will be issued in class, and key texts will be available on the Course Reserve at the University Library - Campus Bibliothek I - Pegasus Haus, Reichenhainer Str 29 A. Registration:
+Key texts will be available on the Course Reserve at the University Library - Campus Bibliothek I - Pegasus Haus, Reichenhainer Str 29 A. Registration:

-Via Moodle
+Via Moodle by Friday 7 October 2016

 Schwerpunktmodul 5.2: English as a Global Language

 Prof. Dr. Josef Schmied

-S: Conceptualising English Language Systems M_AA_3
+S: Conceptualising English Language Systems M AA 3

 (271431-105)

-First meeting: 21.10.2015
+First meeting: 19.10.2016

 Wednesday, 9:15-10:45 /Rh39/233

 Content:

 This seminar will discuss the issues of conceptualisation and systematicity of English key terms that can serve as a basis for critical empirical MA research.
-We discuss key concepts of formal (e.g. relative constructions, question tags, light-verb constructions) and functional (e.g. modality, coherence, phoneme) language description on the basis of the reading materials here: https://twiki.tu-chemnitz.de/bin/view/English/LSystems Objectives:

-In this seminar, students learn - to see the complexity of language systems in cotext and context, - to evaluate conceptualisations of language structures and their usefulness for explaining phenomena to different language users (e.g. students and linguists), - to test theoretical concepts empirically on real-language data using appropriate methodologies, - to discuss issues of concept visualisation in class based on critical discussions in academic writing, and - to make their own contribution to this discussion in writing a popular, Wiki-style entry themselves and contributing to those of others.
+We discuss key concepts of formal (e.g. relative constructions, question tags, light-verb constructions) and functional (e.g. modality, coherence, phoneme) language description on the basis of the reading materials here: https://twiki.tu-chemnitz.de/bin/view/English/LSystems Objectives: In this seminar, students learn • to see the complexity of language systems in cotext and context, - to evaluate conceptualisations of language structures and their usefulness for explaining phenomena to different language users (e.g. students and linguists), - to test theoretical concepts empirically on real-language data using appropriate methodologies, - to discuss issues of concept visualisation in class based on critical discussions in academic writing, and - to make their own contribution to this discussion in writing a popular, Wiki-style entry themselves and contributing to those of others.
 The focus will be on consistent methodologies to analyse empirical data to test old and set up new "rules", "tendencies", etc. Requirements for credits:

 Active participation in the intensive discussions based on small assignments and an 8000-word article to be publishable in an online journal (PL).

 Registration:

 This course is only open to third-semester MA students, just come along to the first meeting.

+First Meeting: 14.10.2016

 Schwerpunktmodul 5.3: English Literatures

 Prof. Dr. Cecile Sandten

-Intertextuality in Intercultural Perspectives M_AA_1, M_AA_3, M_In_1, M_In_3 S The Indian Summer of Sherlock Holmes Friday, 9:15-10:45, 2/W021
+Intertextuality in Intercultural Perspectives M\AA\1, M\AA\3, M\In\1, M\In\3 S: Shakespeare's Theatre Now and Then Friday, 9:15-10:45, 2/N106

 Content: